sensel/morph-docs/README.md

 that will automate this, but it requires some tinkering to use the github personal access tokens, since password authentication was removed in August 2021.

+If `mkdocs gh-deploy` is borked, then you'll just need to push the build manually to the ghpages branch.

 ## Addendum: API Documentation.

 This is more for Sensel's internal use.
 There are no secrets here, but it's not something germane to the github public.
 However, this is a good place to document things, so here goes.